rbaltrusch/pygame_examples/code/simple_lighting/README.md

 ## Contents

-This example contains a small draft implementation for dynamic in-game lighting.
+This example contains a small draft implementation for dynamic in-game lighting and supports shadows.